 The Magical World of Chapter Books

-During those summers, we had the best time ever!
-Our days were filled with playing “Olympics” at the park and learning how to do gymnastics in the backyard, and our evenings were spent crowded into a tiny loveseat hide-a-bed where my friends’ mom would squeeze in between us three adorable little girls with a special book.
+Those summer days were filled with playing “Olympics” at the park and teaching ourselves how to do gymnastics in the backyard, and the evenings were spent crowded into a tiny loveseat hide-a-bed where my friends’ mom would squeeze in between us three adorable little girls with a special book.
 She would read chapter after chapter each night while we imagined every single word.

 The book she read to us that first summer was Charlotte’s Web.
 It was magical.
 I still hear her sweet voice as Charlotte every time I read that book (and I’ve read it a lot over the years!).

 The next summer, she introduced me to The Little House on the Prairie.
 She became the characters and showed me the best way to experience books.
-Maybe that’s why I invested so much time into reading when my first kiddo was born.
+That’s probably why I invested so much time into reading chapter books aloud when my first kiddo was born.